universitytheater/utheater.github.io/_shows/2021/spring/welcome-back.md

 ---
 title: Welcome Back to My Channel
 slug: welcome-back
-subheader: |-
-  written & directed by Brandon Zang
+subheader: 'written & directed by Brandon Zang

-  Spring 2021
+  Spring 2021'
 description: <em>Welcome Back to My Channel</em> is a virtual play that centers around the story of Martha, a popular makeup YouTube influencer.
 Struggling to stay relevant in the fast-paced world of social media, Martha begins to question her career as